ardafazla/ardafazla.github.io/index.md

 - **Trustworthy Deep Learning:** Robustness, fairness, memorization

 ## News
-- **[May 2026]** Our paper about coreset selection under spurious correlations is accept to UAI 2026.
+- **[May 2026]** Our paper on coreset selection under spurious correlations is accepted to UAI 2026.

 {% include_relative _includes/publications.md %}